 If you want to mix things up, then check out some of our sauce recipes to add an extra flavor punch to your tempura mushrooms.
 We really like a spicy chipotle mayo.
 In a food processor, simply mix together some high quality mayo, sour cream, lime juice, sea salt, one of the little cans of peppers in adobo sauce.

-Here are some other fun sauce recipes.
+Here are some other fun sauce recipes, all of which are great with tempura mushrooms.

 Storing Tempura Mushrooms